 What really got me going recently, though, was being able to see one of my former teachers.
-She came to town for a reading of her new novel and we got a chance to say hello, and she encouraged me to keep going on my own work.
+She came to town for a reading of her new novel and we got a chance to say hello, and she encouraged me to keep going on my own work and to stop feeling so anxious with every step i have to take, I also have been using cbd from the Exhale’s products and it has helped a lot.
 It made me feel just a bit accountable to someone for the first time in ages, and it was just the kick in the pants that I needed.
 So my suggestion to all of you is to find what person in your life is your kicker-in-the-pants, so to speak.
 Who are you accountable to?
 Who keeps you honest, and won’t put up with your B.S.?
 Who are you waiting to show your finished product to, and push the manuscript breathlessly into his or her arms?

 Find your coach and referee.